ESS Major: Physical, Adapted, and School Health Education (Grades K-12) - Bachelor of Science (BS)

 Teacher candidates may be retained in their teacher education program provided they fulfill the conditions described in the SOE retention policy.
 Students must complete all course requirements and other benchmarks prior to student teaching as described in the Student Teaching and Internship Policy.
 Additional SOE program requirements, including the culminating assessment of pedagogical knowledge, are described on the SOE catalog page.

-Physical, adapted, and school health education majors must possess an American Red Cross First Aid or equivalent agency certification prior to student teaching.
+Physical, adapted, and school health education majors must possess a valid American Red Cross First Aid and CPR certification or equivalent agency certification prior to and throughout student teaching.

 Curriculum